Commercial Buy to Let Mortgage

 Interest Rate Types and Stress Testing

-The terms of the mortgage, particularly the interest rates and how they are structured, play a significant role in determining your borrowing capacity:
+The interest rate structure and stress testing also play a major role in determining borrowing capacity:

 What are commercial buy to let mortgages in the UK?